Clearance Giddens

-Clearance Giddens is an Elvis impersonator called "Black Elvis".
+Clearance Giddens is an American Elvis impersonator called "Black Elvis".
 He performs sporting a pompadour, sideburns, and bright red jumpsuit.
 Giddens' Black Elvis act regularly appeared on national TV programs in the 1990s, and he was cast as Black Elvis in the 1992 film Honeymoon in Vegas.

 Early life

 Giddens grew up in Painter, Virginia, and works as house painter.
 He received his first guitar as a gift from his mother.
 Upon leaving school, he worked in local fields to support his family.
 Giddens' parents are devout Christians and his mother was initially hesitant about his Elvis act because she considered it worldly.

 Clearance Giddens's early influences are country and gospel music, specifically Elvis Presley, James Brown, and Roy C. His family did not have a TV, so he only watched it at his uncle's house about once a month.
 He remembers being in disbelief in his early teenage years when he first saw Presley dancing and singing on TV since he never heard a white singer with so much soul before.
 He recalls hiding in the closet to listen to Elvis because his strict Christian mother did not allow rock and roll in the house.

 Before Giddens started his Elvis act, he was a member of a gospel group called the Gospel Specials who sang with artists such as Al Green and Solomon Burke.
 He is also credited as guitarist as well lead vocalist on two tracks by a group called Gospel Expressions who released an album, Good Times Bad Times.